Calgary Highlanders: Presentation of colours 1990

 On 30 June 1990, Queen Elizabeth II presented the unit with a new queen's colour at a Trooping the Colour ceremony held at McMahon Stadium in Calgary.
 The King's Own Calgary Regiment (RCAC), who shared the queen with the Calgary Highlanders as colonel-in-chief, was also on parade and performed a mounted march-past with their vehicles.
 The combined bands of the Calgary Highlanders, the King's Own Calgary Regiment and Princess Patricia's Canadian Light Infantry were also on parade.

 The largest peacetime deployment of the regiment occurred during the 2013 Alberta floods when over 100 Calgary Highlanders were mobilized to assist the Calgary Emergency Management Agency with flood relief efforts.

 Afghanistan

 To qualify for a battle honour, CF units were required to contribute an aggregate of more than 20% of authorized strength to the various task forces which served in Afghanistan between 2002 and 2014.
 The regiment contributed over 100% of its strength, and was awarded the Canadian Forces' Unit Commendation for this achievement.

 Alliances

 In the mid-1920s, the regiment formed an official alliance with The Argyll and Sutherland Highlanders (Princess Louise's) of the British Army.
-In 2006, that affiliation officially ended as the Imperial Argylls were absorbed into the Royal Regiment of Scotland.
+In 2006, that affiliation officially ended as the Imperial Argylls were absorbed into the Royal Regiment of Scotland as the 5th Battalion.
 It is unclear if previous affiliations will be permissible between single battalions of the new regiment, or if any future affiliations will be with the regiment as a whole.
 In either event, all Canadian regiments now affiliated with British regiments scheduled for amalgamation will need to be renewed separately.
+The 5th Battalion has since been reduced to a single sub-unit called Balaklava Company and used primarily for ceremonial duties.